 - We get a harsh line in the render, leaving part of the scene outside the view.

-Let’s dive in and see if how iRender guide you to solve these issues.
+Let’s dive in and see iRender guides you to solve these common render mistakes in Blender.

 - Blender ran out of available RAM